Raphadoodle/TerminalGoogle/README.md

 This is a useful way to use google in your terminal.
 This can be run by running "tgoogle <search>".

 A help screen can be run by running "tgoogle --help".
-If you want to go to the home page, run "tgoogle --help".
+If you want to go to the home page, run "tgoogle --home".